neubig/mtandseq2seq-code/02-neurallm/README.md

-# Interpolated bi-gram model code example
+# Neural language model code example
 by Antonis Anastasopoulos

-This is an example of a simple LSTM neural language model.
+This is an example of a simple LSTM neural language model, based on the DyNet examples.

 ## Preparing the Data